porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 ## Don'ts

+### Component
-- Don´t use a Textarea component if you want to allow users to enter shorter responses that are no longer than a single line, such as a phone number or name.
+Don´t use a Textarea component if you want to allow users to enter shorter responses that are no longer than a single line, such as a phone number or name.
 In this case, you should use the text area component.

+### Number of Textareas
-- To ensure that we don´t overwhelm users, there should be no more than two Textareas on a page.
+To ensure that we don´t overwhelm users, there should be no more than two Textareas on a page.

 ---